jul-sh/clipkitty/README.md

 ## Privacy

-Your clipboard history can contain sensitive information.
+Your clipboard history contains sensitive information.
 ClipKitty keeps that history on-device by default.

 There are no accounts, no telemetry, and no third-party servers.